Part 1. German Spies in Paris, with Addendum: ‘General Mordacq’s Comments on the Theory’.

 The information as such was of no evidential value to the spy theory.
 Indeed, Howard’s account in his 1936 memoir offered no more to substantiate the spy theory than Hornblow’s.
 And like Hornblow, he concluded with a similar excuse for the unproved and unprovable propositions: “if ever (the) German secret agent working in Paris tells his story”, he wrote, “or if his official report in the German War Office is ever made public, the secret of the false armistice will be revealed – but not otherwise”.
 6

 The spy theory evinced Allied anxieties in early November 1918 that German overtures for armistice talks were little more than a ruse, aimed at gaining time to stabilise their military position in the West.
 Marshal Foch and the French Army High Command in particular were apprehensive of the Germans spreading rumours that the war had ended and undermining military and civilian willingness to continue the struggle.
 Foch warned Allied commanders to be alert to the possibility.
 He refused German requests for a cessation of hostilities while armistice talks were being held in case the talks failed, fighting had to be resumed, but the army and people refused to support a renewed war.
-When armistice rumours did start to spread on 7 November, commanders were told that the Germans were trying to deceive them and hostilities must continue unabated.
+When armistice rumours did start to spread on 7 November, commanders were told that the Germans were trying to deceive them and that hostilities must continue unabated.
 7

 Arthur Hornblow was the first to suggest publicly that German agents were responsible for the 7 November 1918 peace news in Paris.
 Whether he was the author of the conspiracy theory itself is not known.